 To use your mobile device to view the battery charge level of a card reader:

-For example, your POS app may show the list under Settings > Card readers. - From the list, select the card reader to see its details, including the charge level.
+For example, your POS app may show the list under Settings > Card readers, or under Devices. - From the list, select the card reader to see its details, including the battery charge level.

 Charge the battery